Former aide to 2 New York governors is charged with being an agent of the Chinese government

 If true, the allegations show that Chinese authorities were able to gain influence at the highest levels of state government in New York for nearly a decade.

-“As alleged, while appearing to serve the people of New York as Deputy Chief of Staff within the New York State Executive Chamber, the defendant and her husband actually worked to further the interests of the Chinese government and the CCP,” United States Attorney Breon Peace said.
+“As alleged, while appearing to serve the people of New York as Deputy Chief of Staff within the New York State Executive Chamber, the defendant and her husband actually worked to further the interests of the Chinese government and the CCP,” United States Attorney Breon Peace said, using the acronym for the Chinese Communist Party.
 “The illicit scheme enriched the defendant’s family to the tune of millions of dollars.”

-A lawyer for Sun, Seth DuCharme, did not immediately return an email seeking comment.
-Sun and Hu are expected to make an initial court appearance Tuesday afternoon, a spokesman for the U.S. attorney’s office in Brooklyn said.
+Sun and Hu pleaded not guilty during an initial court appearance on Tuesday afternoon in Brooklyn and will be released on bond.
+Sun has been barred from having any contact with the People's Republic of China's consulate and mission.

+Her defense lawyer, Jarrod Schaeffer, said, “We’re looking forward to addressing these charges in court.
+Our client is understandably upset that these charges have been brought.”

 The case is part of a broader Justice Department effort to root out secret agents for the Chinese government operating in the United States.
 In recent years, federal authorities have charged Chinese nationals not only with covertly advancing Beijing’s interests but also with harassing and intimidating dissidents on the government’s behalf.